THE 5 COMPONENTS OF READING

 A high-quality foundational reading program must include all five components, taught explicitly and in a systematic manner (whoa, that's a mouthful!).

 Here is the reality: If you are using a curriculum to teach your child the foundations of reading, and it doesn't include a phonological awareness component, it will not be effective for a struggling reader.
+If you have a curriculum that teaches "whole language" and doesn't include any decoding practice, it will be equally as bad.
+There has to be a balance.

 This is exactly why there is often an uproar about "phonics-only" programs!